lukehsiao/BYU_Bomberman/README.md

     To Setup:
         Unless you are changing something, you will NOT need to install anything.
-        Simply plug in the MakeyMakey to a USB port and wire up the controllers.
+        Simply plug in the Bomberman cart and wire up the controllers.
-        This works best when you have a table and a projector set up with speakers.
         The MakeyMakey's outputs have been programmed to match the default controls of Bombermaaan 1.4.0.
 So, to wire up the game properly, simply wire it as follows.
 The tables show the game control, the corresponding MakeyMakey pin